 Gilroy Gardens isn't as well known as some of the major theme park names in Northern California.
 But it is definitely my favorite for families with young kids (see my full Gilroy Gardens guide).

-From August 16 to September 20, 2024, Gilroy Gardens is offering "Carnival Nights" every Friday evening.
-The event features magic shows, a juggler, and carnival games in addition to nighttime lighting on the rides.
+This year, the fall fun started early with a summer event, "Carnival Nights" that ran through mid-September.
+The event featured a magic shows, a juggler, and carnival games in addition to nighttime lighting on the rides.

 G&M Farms Corn Maze and Pumpkin Patch (Livermore)